Metals and Mining Industry Leaders

 Essential Energy Everyday

 Essential Energy Everyday, a joint initiative of Battery Council International (BCI) and the International Lead Association, increases awareness about the important role lead batteries play in our world.
 As a member of both organizations, Doe Run promotes public education about the importance of lead in powering our daily lives, new innovations for meeting future demand, and the environmental success of battery recycling.
 Battery recycling separates the lead, plastics and other materials within lead batteries, then repurposes those back into use as new batteries or other products.
-Battery recycling keeps 2.4 million tons of waste out of landfills.
+Modern, closed-loop battery recycling keeps 130 million lead batteries from landfills each year.
 Visit EssentialEnergyEveryday.com to learn more.

-The ALABC is a collaboration of lead producers, battery manufacturers, battery recycling companies, equipment suppliers and research institutions.
+CBI (formerly ALABC) is a collaboration of lead producers, battery manufacturers, battery recycling companies, equipment suppliers and research institutions.
 The international research organization improves lead battery technology for a variety of energy storage applications.
-Doe Run is a founding member and Tammy Stankey, Doe Run senior communications liaison, serves on the Executive Committee.
+Doe Run was a founding member.

 AIM is the oldest general business trade association in Missouri.
 They provide legislative advocacy, seminars and networking events that encourage a pro-business environment.
-Mark Yingling, vice president – environmental, health and safety, serves on the AIM board.
+Michael Montgomery, vice president – environmental, health and safety serves on the AIM Board.

 ILZSG was formed by the United Nations to provide information on the supply, demand and international trade of lead and zinc.
 Doe Run’s zinc mining industry leaders often attend and present on industry trends at the annual conference as representatives of the United States International Trade Commission.